man0j-012/man0j-012/README.md

 I believe mistakes are inevitable, but taking ownership and proactively resolving them is what defines us.
 I thrive on collaboration and helping others, from mentoring students on resumes to contributing to the tech community.

 ### 🎯 In my free time:
-- If I am not working, you can find me at the Soccer Park⚽
+- You can find me catching Pokémon and filling up my Pokedex.
 - Guiding junior peers toward career clarity, enhancing resumes, and encouraging open-source contributions.💡

 ---